Religion in Malaysia: Christianity

-About 10% of the population of Malaysia are Christians, mostly non-Malay Bumiputera, also including some Malaysian Chinese and Malaysian Indian minorities.
-The most common denominations are Anglican, Methodist, and Roman Catholic.
+In 2022, about 9% of the population of Malaysia were Christians, mostly non-Malay Bumiputera, also including some Malaysian Chinese and Malaysian Indian minorities.
+About half of Malaysian Christians are Catholic.
 Most Christians are found in East Malaysia, where Good Friday is a public holiday in the states of Sabah and Sarawak.
 Christmas is a national holiday, although Easter is not.

 Traders with links to Christianity from the Middle East arrived in what is now Malaysia in the 7th century.
 Catholicism was brought by the Portuguese in the 15th century, followed by Protestantism with the Dutch in 1641.
 As Portuguese influence declined Protestantism began to eclipse Catholicism.
 Christianity spread further through missionaries who arrived during British rule in the 19th century and introduced Christianity to East Malaysia.
 Initial conversions focused mainly on the Straits Settlements.
 When missionaries began to spread through the peninsula, they were discouraged from converting Malays, focusing on Chinese and Indian immigrants.

 Christianity has become restricted as Malaysia has become more Islamic.
 Restrictions have been placed on the construction of new churches, although existing ones are allowed to operate.
 The city of Shah Alam has not allowed any churches to be built.
 Christians are not allowed to attempt the conversion of Muslims and their literature must have a note saying it is for non-Muslims only.
 Similarly, the film The Passion of the Christ was restricted only to Christian viewers.
 In April 2005 two Christians were arrested for distributing Christian material in front of a mosque, although charges were later dropped.
 The restrictions of the dissemination of Malay-language Christian material is much less strict in East Malaysia than in the west.
 Good Friday is also an official holiday in East Malaysia, although not a national one.

 The use of the Malay word "Allah" for God has caused a dispute in Malaysia, with Malay language Bibles banned due to the use of this word, and a government policy was established in 1986 forbidding the use of a small number of words by Christians, including "Allah".
 It was argued that as the Bibles could be used to spread religions other than Islam, they were against the constitution.
 Other ministers opposed this discrimination.
 In 2005 Mohamed Nazri Abdul Aziz tried to enforce this, although some of his ministers argued the national language could be used for any purpose.
-In 2009 a court ruled that Allah could be used by the Catholic Herald, however this was overturned in 2013.
+In 2009 a court ruled that Allah could be used by the Catholic Herald; however, this was overturned in 2013.
 The ban was not applied to East Malaysia due to the relative autonomy of the states there, a position confirmed by the Malaysian government in 2011.
 The Bible in the indigenous Iban language was allowed, as that language has no alternate word besides "Allah" for God.
 In March 2021 the Kuala Lumpur high court overturned the 1986 ban, a ruling which was quickly appealed by the government following religious and political pressure.